 Article 21 of the Law of 7 December 2016 provides for the statutory requirement to prepare an Engagement Letter for each mandate.
 This example letter is not binding but it is merely intended to be used in accordance with the considerations of ISA 210, taking into account the professional standards applicable on the statutory auditor’s report, as well as the new requirements under Regulation (EU ) N° 648/2012 of 4 July 2012 on OTC derivatives, central counterparties and trade repositories (‘the EMIR Regulation”).
 This example is intended merely to the annual accounts that have been prepared in accordance with a financial reporting framework applicable in Belgium, and should be adapted according to the requirements.
 It may be useful to obtain a legal advice to confirm the appropriate character of any Engagement Letter.

-This example of engagement letter is based on the new and revised ISAs (for which the approval process is still ongoing).
+This example of engagement letter is based on the new and revised ISAs as applicable in Belgium (see norm (revised in 2018) on the application of ISA’s in Belgium – coordinated version).

 The General Contractual Framework for Services is an integral part of the Engagement Letter.
 An Example of a General Contractual Framework for Services is available on the ICCI website, under ‘Publicaties’ / ‘Publications’, ‘Modeldocumenten” / ‘Modèles de documents’.